beginner-corp/cli/readme.md

 Wherever possible, the Begin CLI adheres to the [Command Line Interface Guidelines](https://clig.dev/).

-Begin is `async/await` / `Promises`-based, and uses `pkg` for binary compilation.
-It is currently CommonJS, with plans to [eventually refactor to ESM](https://github.com/vercel/pkg/issues/1291).
+Begin is `async/await` / `Promises`-based.
+It is currently CommonJS, with plans to eventually refactor to ESM.

 Begin is written in idiomatic JavaScript with a key exception: each command's specific `require()` statements are in local scope, not global.
 This is specifically and deliberately done to [reduce the coldstart time and ensure every execution runs as fast as possible](https://github.com/beginner-corp/cli/discussions/4).